Source: iMore

 Nintendo Switch Online Mobile App

 While this would have been nice to have in addition to native system-based voice chat, it's underwhelming on its own.
-Unfortunately, it's one of the most disappointing aspects of the online experience, and voice chat is not supported in all games that offer online multiplayer.
-I personally resort to other channels to contact my friends since you must set up an entirely new room to chat on the app if your connection drops — which isn't exactly an uncommon occurrence — or if you accidentally quit the game.
+Unfortunately, it's one of the most disappointing aspects of the online experience, and voice chat is not available to all games that offer online multiplayer support the app.
+I personally resort to other alternative channels to contact my friends since you must set up an entirely new room to chat on the app if your connection drops — which isn't exactly an uncommon occurrence — or if you accidentally quit the game.

 Pros